ssDevanand/WeatherApp/README.md

-Weather Forecat App
+Weather Forecast App

-This is a simple weather forecast app built using React.
-It allows users to search for the current weather and forecast some of the listed cities in the world.
+This is a simple weather forecast app built using React and DotNet.
+It allows users to search for the future weather and forecast some of the listed cities in the world.
 (Note: For time being, I were provided City list as static array in Ui Local file.)

 Provided a Multi select option to select multiple cities more than 2 cities.
-(Note: Used only select Option only instead of Search Option. )
+(Note: For time being, Used only select Option, instead of Search Option. )

-As Instructed, Utilized Tommorrow.io for obtaining weather details for Cities.
+As Instructed, Utilized Tommorrow.io API for obtaining weather forecast details for Cities.

 Degree Celcius to Farenheit Conversion were done in Ui.